 This Florida Specialty Insurance review takes a look at third-party data to help you learn about the company’s reviews, costs, and how it handles claims so you can find the best home insurance around.
-It’s worth noting that Florida Specialty Insurance closed on October 2, 2019.
+It’s worth noting that Florida Specialty Insurance stopped writing policies as of October 2, 2019.

 Many existing Florida Specialty policies were transferred to Citizens Property Insurance.
 Citizens has been around since 2002 and operates as a not-for-profit agency for those who can’t get home insurance through the private market.